 Who Is An NRI?
 What Are The Criteria Of An NRI?

-According to the Foreign Exchange Management Act (FEMA), an NRI is defined as a person resident outside India who is
+According to FEMA, or the Foreign Exchange Management Act, an NRI is defined as a person who resides outside India and is

-- Is a Person of Indian Origin (PIO)
+- Is a PIO (Person of Indian Origin)

-PIO means a citizen of any country other than Bangladesh or Pakistan, under the following conditions
+PIO indicates any citizen of any country, except Pakistan or Bangladesh, under the following conditions

 - who at any time held an Indian Passport, or

-- who or either of whose parents or any of the grandparents was a citizen of India under Constitution of India or Indian Citizenship Act, 1955, or
+- who or either of whose parents or any of the grandparents was a citizen of India under the Indian Constitution or Indian Citizenship Act, 1955, or

-- who is the spouse of an Indian citizen or spouse of a person referred to in 1 and 2 above
+- who is the spouse of the Indian citizen or the person referred to in 1 and 2 above

-Yes, an NRI can buy either a residential property or a commercial property in India.
-There is no limit on the number of residential and commercial property that an NRI can purchase.
+Buying property in India as NRI is possible.
+They can either buy a residential property or a commercial property in India.
+There is no limit on the number of residential and commercial properties that an NRI can purchase.

 Can Any NRI Buy Properties In India?

-But to purchase any agricultural land, plantation property or farmhouse in India, they have to take special permission from the RBI.
+But to purchase any agricultural land, farmhouse, or plantation property, they have to take special permission from the RBI.